stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ## Registry

-Before proceeding further the temporary `layout` bodge is replaced with a _registry_ that maps a domain type to its corresponding transformer:
+Before proceeding further the temporary layout mapper bodge is replaced with a _registry_ that maps a domain type to its corresponding transformer:

 ```java
 public class Registry {